GET IN TOUCH

 Filing a Challenge

-• If there is a valid reason, such as mistaken identity, incorrect debt calculation, or account ownership issues, a taxpayer can file a challenge within ten days of receiving the notice.
+If there is a valid reason, such as mistaken identity or incorrect debt calculation, a taxpayer can file a challenge after receiving the levy notice.
+A taxpayer may also claim that certain funds are exempt under applicable law if those funds are frozen in error.

 Hardship Relief